Winter Fun in Detroit Lakes

 Experience the true “Up North” shopping Detroit Lakes has to offer.
 Browse antique and candy stores and boutiques, grab yourself a delicious treat with a steaming hot cup of coffee, a bite to eat or spend the afternoon at the Washington Square Mall, which features retail stores, dining options and an opportunity to pamper yourself.
 Explore all shopping in Detroit Lakes by visiting the Detroit Lakes Chamber of Commerce Minnesota Retail & Shopping directory.

 Craft Beer & Dine

 Detroit Lakes offers a notable variety of local cuisine, as well as casual to fine foodie experiences.
-Treat yourself to craft beer made at the local brew pub.
+Treat yourself to craft beer made at the brew pub at Lakeside Tavern at West Lake Drive and recently opened Buck’s Mill Brewery on Washington Avenue.
 Whatever you’re craving, you won’t be disappointed dining in Detroit Lakes.
 Explore the variety of bars, pubs, and restaurants.